Skip to content

 How do I review the usage of my allocation?

-The accounts tool provides several options for summarizing allocation usage.
-To obtain a summary, execute the command:
+The accounts tool provides several options for summarizing the usage of the allocations to which your RCC account has access to.
+To obtain a summary, execute the command accounts usage with the account name(s):

 accounts usage